Skip to Content

 • They are squirming and struggling against the swaddle tightness to get their limbs free.

-• They consistently break out the swaddle every time (before you give up, see if a different swaddle method or a swaddle with a zipper or velcro works better.)
+• They consistently break out the swaddle every time (before you give up, see if a different swaddle method or a swaddle with a zipper works better.)

 • Your baby loves sucking on their hands to self-soothe, and the swaddle keeps them from it (before you give up, consider swaddling with one arm out.)